Fremantle Outer Harbour: Kwinana Bulk Terminal

 The jetty was originally owned by BHP as part of its local steel works but sold to Fremantle Ports in 2002.
 BHP had opened a steel rolling mill at Kwinana in 1956 but closed this operation in 1995.
 Between 1968 and 1982, the company also operated a blast furnace at Kwinana.
 The BHP Kwinana Nickel Refinery opened in 1970.

 BP Oil Refinery Jetty

-BP Oil Refinery Jetty, operated by BP, services the near-by BP oil refinery facilities.
+BP Oil Refinery Jetty, operated by BP originally servicing the nearby BP oil refinery facilities, is now an import-only terminal.